Mjøstårnet is an 18-storey mixed-use building in Brumunddal, Norway.

 Year of implementation: 2019

-Electric Heating by Danfoss is energy efficient and environmentally friendly meeting your needs in various applications.
-It enables you great comfort and convenience whilst ensuring user friendly solutions with lasting effect and highest quality standards.
+Electric heating is energy efficient and environmentally friendly, meeting your needs in various applications.
+It enables great comfort and convenience while ensuring user-friendly solutions with lasting effects and the highest quality standards.

 Electric heating solutions are supported by legislation in key European countries.
-Directives that are coming in force in the biggest European markets give the green light to the trend: use eco-friendly systems and new materials ensuring energy saving.
+Directives that are coming into force in the biggest European markets give the green light: use eco-friendly systems and new materials to ensure energy saving.